External quality assurance

 What is the NSS?

-The National Student Survey (NSS) is a very well established national survey, which the majority of undergraduates are invited to complete in their final year of study*.
+The National Student Survey (NSS) is a national survey, which undergraduates are invited to complete in their final year of study.
 It is a nationally recognised survey which gives students a way of providing honest feedback on their satisfaction with their programme at their university or college.
+The NSS is managed by the Office for Students (OfS) on behalf of the UK funding and regulatory bodies.

 Why should I take part?